gt1/hpcsched/README.md

 etc have been finished.
 The rule produces result_1, result_2 etc. The computations for producing the results are performed by executing the lines below the dependencies and results line which start with a tab symbol up to the start of the next rule.
+Comments can be inserted as lines starting with the # symbol.

 The dependency graph for this file is depicted below: